-- A. The Addressing Coordinator shall be responsible to assign or modify address numbers, with final approval given by either the City of Great Falls or Cascade County governing bodies within their respective jurisdictional areas.
-All numbers for properties and addressable structures shall be assigned by the Addressing Coordinator following the procedures and guidelines contained in this manual. - B. The street name and number assigned to each structure within the City or County shall be the address for the structure.
-Numbers assigned by any other person or entity shall not be recognized or used for any purpose.
+- A. The Addressing Coordinator shall be responsible to assign or modify address numbers, with final approval given by the City of Great Falls governing agency.
+All numbers for properties and addressable structures shall be assigned by the Addressing Coordinator following the procedures and guidelines contained in this manual. - B. The street name and number assigned to each structure within the City shall be the physical address for the structure.
+Numbers assigned by any other person or entity shall not be recognized or

+- used for any purpose.
 The assignment of the address number is not subject to the property owner's approval. - C. All new addressable structures or units shall be assigned a physical address.
 Numbers shall also be assigned to any location that can place outgoing phone calls through a conventional landline. - D. Existing addressable structures or units that do not have a physical address shall be assigned one. - E. The physical address of existing addressable structures or units that have an inconsistent physical address shall be changed, when necessary, consistent with current policies and procedures.
 The Addressing Coordinator may re-align or rescind numbers to structures or properties with non-conforming addresses. - F. Address numbers shall be displayed on every addressable structure, and at additional locations as specified in Article III. - G. The Addressing Coordinator shall communicate all changes pertaining to address numbers or road names to the Great Falls Emergency Operations Center (E911), US Postal Service, utility providers, and other local government agencies.